kroc99/P2P-File-Sharing-Software/README.md

 Savannah: Worked on the initial set up and worked on the planning of meetings and deadlines needed to be met.
 Worked on the README file and worked on the P2P_init.py file.
 After file implementation, she worked on debugging and meeting rubric criteria with logging statements.
 She also created the video and submitted the project ensuring full submission occured.

 Kristian: Worked on the initial class structures for Peer and Bitfield.
 He also fixed logging and test result bugs and helped in the creation of the test case code.
+Worked on the collaboration of the final video as well.

 Giovanni: Worked on main functionality of a lot of the functions in Peer and remaining functions in Bitfield.
 He also worked on the creation of the test cases that we could run.
-In addition to that, he helped with logic understanding and functionality
+In addition to that, he helped with logic understanding and functionality, along with some debugging.